Frequent Questions: Southeast Fishing Permits

 A transfer is the same procedure as a renewal except:

-- Copies of official documents such as birth certificates, death certificates, or court records may have to accompany the application.
+- Copies of official documents such as birth certificates, death certificates, or court records must be uploaded with the on-line application.

 Which permits can be transferred?